-The Rural Development Program, also known as the “OneRD Guarantee Loan Initiative”, was developed by the United States Government to promote commercial lending to help create or save jobs in rural areas, and ultimately increase prosperity in these places.
-The OneRD program works by providing USDA-back loan guarantees to lenders to encourage them to loan more to credit-worthy rural business owners and entrepreneurs.
+The Rural Development Program, also known as the “OneRD Guarantee Loan Initiative”, was developed by the federal government to promote commercial lending to help create or save jobs in rural areas, and, ultimately, increase prosperity in these places.
+The OneRD program works by providing USDA-backed loan guarantees to lenders, which encourages them to loan more to credit-worthy rural business owners and entrepreneurs.

 High Loan Amounts from $2 Million to $40 Million